Disclaimer: Anything that you recognise isn't mine.

 It couldn't even have been a minute before he came out of his unconscious state to see Potter leaving.
 He was obviously thought dead.
 He had tried to call out to Potter, to ask for help, but his voice had been badly damaged from Nagini's attack, and all he could manage was an almost inaudible gurgle.

-It seemed he was crawling for hours, though in reality it quite a bit less than that.
+It seemed he was crawling for hours, though in reality it wasn't that long.
 Every stab of pain just made him more determined.
 Pain was good.
 If he still felt pain, it meant that he was alive, and therefore still in with a fighting chance.
 Where this desire to live had come from he didn't know, but he knew that he wasn't ready to die yet.
 He shuffled along the seemingly endless tunnel, hoping that he could reach the end before he bled out.

 "Oh, good Lord!" came a gasp above him.
 Severus slowly opened his eyes, and was blinded by the lighted wand above him.
 But he recognised the carrier.